Lexicon

 ORIGINAL

-The interface where digital proposals become biological consequences—where the computational meets the corporeal, where bits cross into atoms, where algorithmic decisions translate into human fates.
+The interface where digital proposals become biological consequences — where bits cross into atoms, where algorithmic decisions translate into human fates.
 Payment processors, identity systems, content platforms, communication rails: each is a membrane through which digital logic enters material life.
 In the current configuration, these membranes are owned by platforms and optimized for their objectives, creating the Neo-Feudal Stack.
-The membrane is where civic asymmetry is either enforced or violated: platforms can verify users while users cannot verify platforms; platforms can exclude without justification while users cannot appeal without standing.
-Control of the membrane is control of the interface between the two economies—the agent-tempo economy that coordinates at speeds humans cannot match, and the human-tempo economy where consequences are lived.
+The membrane is where civic asymmetry is either enforced or violated: platforms verify users while users cannot verify platforms; platforms exclude without justification while users cannot appeal without standing.
 Whoever controls the membrane decides which digital proposals become embodied facts and which are filtered, delayed, or blocked.
-The membrane is the choke point of the new political economy.

 Mercy Gap